In the Spotlight

 Events & Presentations

-Dr. Barbara Bierer will present “Ethical Review of Decentralized Clinical Trials” at a Medable webinar related to the IRB/EC Considerations for DCT Review.
+January 17: Dr. Barbara Bierer presented “Ethical Review of Decentralized Clinical Trials” at a Medable webinar related to the IRB/EC Considerations for DCT Review.

 January 25: Dr. Willyanne DeCormier Plosky presented in person on “Dismantling Ableism in Clinical Research: From the Basics to Breaking News” at the University of Alabama’s 2024 Symposium on Addressing Ableism in Research, Healthcare, and Higher Education.

 March 7, 12 – 1 PM ET: Representatives from the MRCT Center, Mass General Brigham, AAHRPP, and PRIM&R will discuss the Research Ethics Action Collaborative for HRPPs (REACH) initiative at a webinar.
 (See Spotlight above.)
 Click here to register.

 March 8, 11 AM – 2 PM ET: Meeting of the Bioethics Collaborative (BC).
 Topic: Advancing Inclusion: Integrating Pregnant and Lactating People in Research.
 Open to sponsors of the Bioethics Collaborative.